“A daughter is a little girl who grows up to be your best friend.”

 We strolled back to our hotel early to mid-afternoon and decided that we were slightly hungry but did not want to ruin our 5:15 dinner reservation, so at the recommendation of the hotel valet, we crossed the street to the Renaissance Hotel and enjoyed the perfect snacks at Handy & Hot.
 We shared the tomato pie and a different but delicious salad with broccoli, peanuts, buttermilk, olives, raisins and pickled onions.
 Sounds weird, I know, but trust me, it was amazing!
 Sadly, I don’t think we took a picture.
 We were too busy devouring it!

-We returned to the hotel and took a power rest before heading out to The Darling Oyster Bar
+We returned to the hotel and took a power rest before heading out to The Darling Oyster Bar.

 We started with a small Seafood Plateau...

-Then we split a Lobster and King Crab roll and fries with their homemade Oyster Bay seasoning.
+Then we split a Lobster and King Crab roll and fries with their homemade Oyster

 Our Nightly Spirits ghost tour was scheduled for check-in at 7:15 so we walked through Marion Square and took a couple of photos before arriving at Henry’s on the Market to meet our group and begin our ghostly adventure!
 The tour was definitely a highlight of our trip!
 We had a wonderful tour guide (pirate) and he was super knowledgeable about all the spooky hauntings of the Holy City.
 He passed out glow sticks to each of us so he could keep up with us and we are wearing them on our heads in the picture below.

-We eventually ended up at the circular church and graveyard with several other dark and chilling spots we visited on the way!
+and graveyard with several other dark and chilling spots we visited on the way!

 We were ready to stay out late since we had rested up the night before, but perhaps because it was a Tuesday night (I kept forgetting) or because we are still in a pandemic, or maybe because there were lots of families vacationing for Spring Break, the town seemed to close early.
 Madison and I were the only ones out walking back to our hotel just before midnight.
 I don't think we were breaking any curfews, but it did feel a little eerie.
 Again, we fell into bed and slept like babies!
 The creepy eyes did not give me nightmares, even after all the ghost stories.